mickfuzz/dyne_docs/src/terminal/docs/14-command-history-shortcuts.md

 ## Recalling a command by a string

-The *bang operator*, named after the ! character (an exclamation point, or more colloquially \"bang\"), allows you to repeat recent commands in your history.\
+The *bang operator*, named after the ! character (an exclamation point, or more colloquially "bang"), allows you to repeat recent commands in your history.\

 *!string* executes the most recent command that starts with *string*.